The-OpenROAD-Project/OpenLane/README.md

 For more information on design configurations, how to update them, and the need for an exploration for each design, refer to this [file](./designs/README.md)

+# Hardening Macros:

+This is discussed in more detail [here][29].

 # Chip Integration

 The first step of chip integration is hardening the macros.
-To learn more about this check this [file](29) Using openlane, you can produce a GDSII from a chip RTL.
+To learn more about this check this [file][29].

+Using openlane, you can produce a GDSII from a chip RTL.
 This is done by applying a certain methodology that we follow using our custom scripts and the integrated tools.

 To learn more about Chip Integration.
 Check this [file][26]